Analogia entis: Hans Urs von Balthasar

 The analogia entis is a condition of good theology and a test of bad theology.
-(Note: In Balthasar's Truth is Symphonic he says the theological expression "must cause the act of God's love for us to appear more divine, more radical, more complete and at the same time more unimaginable and improbable[...] whenever, in our elucidation of the mystery, some aspect appears lucidly clear from the rational point of view, causing the mystery quality (which announces the "greater dissimilarity" of God, his distinctive divinity) to retreat at that point and opening up a wider spritual landscape—there heresy has been found, or at least the bounds of theological pluralism has been overstepped.")
+(Note: In Balthasar's Truth is Symphonic he says the theological expression "must cause the act of God's love for us to appear more divine, more radical, more complete and at the same time more unimaginable and improbable[...] whenever, in our elucidation of the mystery, some aspect appears lucidly clear from the rational point of view, causing the mystery quality (which announces the "greater dissimilarity" of God, his distinctive divinity) to retreat at that point and opening up a wider spiritual landscape—there heresy has been found, or at least the bounds of theological pluralism has been overstepped.")

 Joseph Ratzinger

 Pope Benedict XVI's Regensberg address said:

 The faith of the Church has always insisted that between God and us, between his eternal Creator Spirit and our created reason, there exists a real analogy, in which - as the Fourth Lateran Council in 1215 stated - unlikeness remains infinitely greater than likeness, yet not to the point of abolishing analogy and its language.
 God does not become more divine when we push him away from us in a sheer, impenetrable voluntarism; rather, the truly divine God is the God who has revealed himself as logos and, as logos, has acted and continues to act lovingly on our behalf.